coachshea/jade-vim/README.md

     :let g:JadeCompiler="myfavoritecompiler"
     :let g:JadeHtmlCompiler="myfavoriteHTMLcompiler"

+Many people use [clientjade](https://github.com/jgallen23/clientjade.git) to compile there front-end jade templates.
+Unfortunately, clientjade does not allow for compilation from stdin and, therefore, does not play nice with this plugin.
+I have create a fork of clientjade called [jadeclient](https://github.com/coachshea/jadeclient.git), which is a superset of clientjade.
+You can just as you've used clientjade and get the exact same results.
+However, it has one additional option "-s" or "--stdin" which allows for reading over stdin.
+For example:

+    $echo "h1 hello" | jadeclient -s

+To use jadeclient with vim-jade simple type the following command (assuming a global install, although it will work with a local install as well):

+    :let g:JadeCompiler="jadeclinet -s"

+This is, of course, not suited for production as every function will be named "buffer", however it will allow you to quickly see what the compiled javascript (minus the function name) will look like.

+If you are someone who used jadeclient/clientjade frequently, be sure to set the global variable in you .vimrc to same time.

 For convenience, it is recommended that shortcuts to your favorite options are set in you .vimrc file.
 For example: